 This, Too, Shall Pass

 After the storm ends, ensure the system is safe before turning your heating and cooling system back on.
 To get started, make sure there are no indications of damage and get rid of any debris from around the system.
 Try to evaluate and verify there is no visible harm to any of the refrigerant or electrical lines running from your air conditioner.
 Call 540-302-8645 for an AC inspection if it looks like there may have been any damage or flooding to the system.
 Once you’ve had the system checked by a professional to ensure safe function, turn the HVAC system back on immediately to help dry the home and restrict mold from getting into the system or ductwork.

-If there was any damage to your equipment, check out these recommendations on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Service Experts Heating & Air Conditioning and find out about our Ultimate Protection Plan to help keep your HVAC system in working order all year long.
+If there was any damage to your equipment, check out these recommendations on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Service Experts Heating & Air Conditioning and find out about our membership options to help keep your HVAC system in working order all year long.